paliarush/magento2-vagrant-for-developers/docs/phpstorm-configuration.md

     end
     ```

- 1. Open your project on host machine in PHPStorm and set up deployment configuration, which will upload to the guest machine everything except for those folders which are synchronized by Vagrant.  :information_source: Note that rsync can be used instead of PHP Storm deployment.
+ 1. Open your project on host machine in PhpStorm and set up deployment configuration, which will upload to the guest machine everything except for those folders which are synchronized by Vagrant.  :information_source: Note that rsync can be used instead of PHP Storm deployment.
      1. Go to Tools -> Deployment -> Configuration

          ![](images/deployment-configuration.png)